bgord/knowledge/README.md

 - Group by day, not exact time
 - Cast to integer
 - Cast to date
+- psql command to create a backup
+- psql command to restore a db from backup

 ### [react](react.md)
 - Testing unconnected components